craigcarter42/swapAlert/README.md

 # swapAlert
-Track the creation of swap files and notify user.
+Track and notify the user of swapfiles being generated due to inadequate wired memory.

+- Written in Python
+- Cron activated
+- plist tracking